gemodriscoll/gemodriscoll/README.md

 I like to build things I find cool and find stories hidden in data (but my interests are ever changing).

 My main tech stack is Python, C#, Tableau, and PowerBI.
-Looking into learning more about CLI Tools at the moment.
+Looking into learning more about Go and CLI Tools currently.
 My favourite tools at the moment are Figma, Neovim, Procreate on my iPad, and Notion (way too much Notion).

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/gemodriscoll/gemodriscoll/output/github-snake-dark.svg">